 *CAPPA 12 (Education Development and Career Planning) is also a required course for all FNAUTT students; however, it is not accredited through TRU.

-The adult education programs are staffed by four instructors (two part-time, two full-time).
-In addition to the instructors, the school has employed one full-time tutor and one full-time counsellor.
+The adult education programs are staffed by two instructors (one part-time, one full-time).
+In addition to the two instructors, the school has employed one part-time receptionist at 2 days per week and one full-time Counsellor.
 Sustaining these positions is dependent on annual funding from other related sources.

 The school is administered by SCES's Adult Education Department, coordinated by Janice Michel, Education Coordinator.
-Like all SCES Departments, the Adult Education Department is overseen by the Executive Director, George Kaliszewski, who works with staff to implement the policy and procedures outlined by the Board of Directors.
+Like all SCES Departments, the Adult Education Department is overseen by the Executive Director of SCES who works with staff to implement the policy and procedures outlined by the Board of Directors.